williamcoates/trips-frontend/README.md

 ## Production build

-This will build with backend set to heroku instance, and using production setup
+This will build with backend set to heroku instance, and using production setup, for the github pages deployment

-    BACKEND=https://afternoon-harbor-1379.herokuapp.com brunch build --production
+     ROOT_PATH=/trips-frontend/ BACKEND=https://afternoon-harbor-1379.herokuapp.com brunch build --production

+## Pushing to github pages

+Don't love this approach as it means polluting our commit history with build files.
+We always need push to master before we can push the subtree.

+    git subtree push --prefix=public git@github.com:williamcoates/trips-frontend.git gh-pages

 ## Low priority fixes